-FREE AND REDUCED-PRICE MEALS (EC§49510, et seq., §48980): Depending on annual household income, your child may be eligible for free or reduced-price meals.
-Information concerning this program is available at the District's Web site through the Food for Thought Department.
+FREE AND REDUCED-PRICE MEALS (EC §49510, et seq., §48980): Depending on annual household income, your child may be eligible for free or reduced-price meals.
+Information concerning this program is available at the District's website through the Nutrition Services Department.